kineticquant/windframe/README.md

 ![Windframe](https://github.com/user-attachments/assets/fa93eed3-1964-4039-8f58-4195bd0e9681)

-Note that this application is still actively in development and will be enhance continuously until this message is removed.
-New components will be added continuously.
+Note that this application is still actively in development and will be enhanced continuously until this message is removed.
+New components will be added.